SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/user.md

 The **Status** field is showing the update as 'Queued' and the **SID** field contains the unique id of the update, and the **Rep** field contains a snapshot of the available update being applied.

+> [!TIP]
-You can repeatedly run option **5.
+> You can repeatedly run option **5.
 Verify software**, which will update the 'did.csv' file in order for you to track the progress of the updates being applied to the devices and for the execution of further step updates if required.

 <img src="https://github.com/SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/blob/main/assets/file-analysis3.png">